danirus/buildbot-sample-conf/README.md

         },
     }

-If you want to customise the SMTP settings to receive email notification on failed builds, adapt `smtp_kwargs` and remove the hash from the 3 lines defining the MailNotifier, down in the `status`.
+To customise the SMTP settings and receive email notification on failed builds adapt the `smtp_kwargs` and remove the hash from the 3 lines defining the MailNotifier.

 Then restart the master (no need to restart the slaves):